Flash flooding forces evacuations in southwestern Michigan

 EDWARDSBURG, Mich.
-(AP) — Flash flooding in far southwestern Michigan have triggered evacuations and rescues of several residents.
+(AP) — Flash flooding in far southwestern Michigan has triggered evacuations and rescues of several residents.

 MLive.com reports the flooding started Saturday after rains overwhelmed culverts and submerged roads.
 Cass County Sheriff Richard Behnke says two rescues involved people stranded in or on top of vehicles, and some residents near Edwardsburg were evacuated because homes were underwater.